Maria-Maltseva/info.erp.net/features/applications/Project_Management.md

 Each Sprint contains a schedule, duration, and performance metrics within a Project or team.

-Specific Cases can be associated with each Aprint, allowing teams to plan capacity, track velocity, and assess progress after each iteration cycle.
+Specific Cases can be associated with each Sprint, allowing teams to plan capacity, track velocity, and assess progress after each iteration cycle.

 Milestones, Priorities, and Areas can coexist within a sprint, providing a clear view of what is being delivered and when.